rtCamp/docs.rtcamp.com/rtmedia/developer/allow-custom-media-types/index.markdown

 ---
-title: allow custom media types
+title: Allow Custom Media Types
 ---

-By default rtMedia support `mp4` file format for video and `mp3` for audio.
-If you want to allow other file formats than you will need to add following code in your theme or plugin.
+By default, rtMedia supports `mp4` file format for video and `mp3` for audio.
+To allow other file formats, add the following code in your theme or plugin.